Noroff-FEU-Assignments/cross-course-project-mjohank/README.md

 [![Rainydays Homepage Screenshot](https://github.com/mjohank/Semester-Project-1/blob/main/resources/images/CSM-frontpage.jpg)]([https://soft-semifreddo-1d8f68.netlify.app/](https://rainydaysmj.netlify.app/))

-1st year semester project: Build a website for a fictional science museum
+School project, full

 ## Description

+Rainydays is a fictional online shop selling women's and men's rain jackets.
+The jackets are designed for a range of different outdoor activities that enrich people's lives.
+The result of the project is a fully functional, interactive website that is easy to manuevre, accessibility driven and engaging.
-The project spans across several subjects and takes form throughout several iterations:
+The project is ongoing and takes form through several iterations, spanning across multiple courses, each with their own focus areas:

+- First iteration (course: Design): Focus on design principles.
+Creating a working prototype using Adobe XD,
-- First iteration (subject: HTML & CSS): Focus on design principles, semantic and neat HTML, DRY CSS, responsiveness and WCAG.
+- Second iteration (course: HTML & CSS): Semantic and neat HTML, DRY CSS, responsiveness and WCAG.

-- Second iteration (subject: Interaction design): Ensuring the website is user-centric, helping the users achieve their goals clearly and simply.
+- Third iteration (course: Interaction design): Ensuring the website is user-centric, helping the users achieve their goals clearly and simply.
 Javascript introduced

-- Third iteration (subject: Content Management systems): Using the Wordpress REST API to manage products for the website.
+- Fourth iteration (course: Content Management systems): Using the Wordpress REST API to manage products for the website.

 The site consists of the following pages: